tani/cheeriogs/README.md

 ## FAQ

-### Why does not my project debug?
+### Why can not I debug my code?

 The latest Google App Script uses V8 runtime.
 Version 12 of Cheeriogs supports the runtime.
 Please upgrade your script.
+Then, you can do it.